 Attention high school juniors: Apply to go on an all expense paid trip to the nation’s capital!

 The Youth Tour is sponsored by the National Rural Electric Cooperatives Association (NRECA).
-High school juniors from across the country gather each June for an all-expense paid trip to Washington, D.C. as part of the annual NRECA’s Youth Tour.
-Students are sent to Washington, D.C. for a number of reasons which include educating students about the role of electric co-ops in the national economy and exposing them to the sights and sounds of our nation’s heritage.
+High school students from across the country gather each June for an all-expense paid trip to Washington, D.C. as part of the annual NRECA’s Youth Tour.

-Participants tour many nationally significant sites, including Arlington National Cemetery, the Vietnam Memorial, National Cathedral and the Kennedy Center of the Performing Arts, as well as meeting with Congressional representatives.
-South Central Power sponsors two students.
+Participants tour many nationally significant sites, including possible stops such as Arlington National Cemetery, Supreme Court, Mount Vernon, Lincoln Memorial, Jefferson Memorial, the Kennedy Center and more.
+They also have the opportunity to talk with their congressional leaders at the U.S. Capitol.
 To be eligible, a student must be a high school junior whose parents or guardians are members of South Central Power.